tjohnston-softdev/auto-commit/readme.md

 \
 The schedule code has been backed up to a [separate text file](./.github/workflows/cron.txt) for convenience.

+You must supply your own [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in order to use this script.
+It is attatched to the repository as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) under the name `REPO_ACCESS_TOKEN`

 ---

 ## Disclaimer

 The contents of this repository are licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 You can do whatever you want with it.